coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/post.md

 ### Ports $\mathcal{P}$

-A port represents a mode of interaction with the world.
-Ports are polysemous — their interpretation depends on context.
+A port $p \in \mathcal{P}$ is a polysemous mode of interaction with $W$

-Each port $p \in \mathcal{P}$ consists of:

-An inference map that interprets episodes as trajectories:
+Each port consists of an inference map that interprets context sequences as trajectories:

 $$
 \mathsf{Infer}_p : \mathcal{X} \times \mathcal{C}^* \to \mathcal{T}(\mathcal{X})
 $$

-An affordance predicate on trajectories:
+As well as an affordance predicate on trajectories:

 $$
 \chi_p :